Injured in an Accident Caused by an Improper Turn?

 - Failing to yield the right-of-way

 - Turning from the wrong lane, such as making a right turn from the left lane or a multi-lane road

 All of these situations can result in accidents.
 Turning from the wrong lane can put a vehicle directly in the path of a vehicle behind it in the next lane.
-The other kinds of improper turns mentioned likewise can put the turning vehicle into the path of oncoming traffic.
-This can result in a side collision, often referred to as a “T-bone” collision, where the oncoming vehicle strikes another vehicle solidly in the side.
+The other kinds of improper turns from the list above can likewise put a turning vehicle into the path of oncoming traffic.
+This can result in a “T-bone” collision, where the oncoming vehicle strikes another vehicle solidly in the side.
 These types of collisions can result in significant damages and injuries.

-Many of these accidents can be avoided simply by being alert and paying attention to your surroundings. a federal study found that in accidents caused by driver errors, about 41 percent of the driver-related factors in causing an accident was “recognition errors that include inattention, internal and external distractions, inadequate surveillance, etc.” The most common of these types of errors were “inadequate surveillance” – in other words, failing to look or see other traffic activity that would make the driver’s actions unsafe.
+, about 41 percent of the driver-related factors in causing an accident was “recognition errors that include inattention, internal and external distractions, inadequate surveillance, etc.” The most common of these types of errors were “inadequate surveillance”.
+In other words, failing to look or see other traffic activity that would make the driver’s actions unsafe.
 This was a critical factor in 20 percent of driver-error crashes, including improper turns.

-If you have been involved in an accident in the Chicago area where the other driver made an improper turn, you should consult an attorney to determine your rights based on the circumstances of your accident.
-The other driver’s negligence in failing to signal or failing to properly observe the traffic situation before turning could lead to your ability to recover damages for that driver’s negligence.
+If you have been in an accident due to a driver making an improper turn, you should consult an attorney.
+He or she can determine your rights based on the circumstances of your accident.
+The other driver’s negligence in failing to signal or failing to properly turn could lead to your ability to recover damages for that driver’s negligence.